PierreDesbruns/password_manager/README.md

 Application can be closed by simply hitting close button.
 Entries are saved while closing.

 ## Features
-- Generate an unpredictible password from any choosable type of character (lower and upper cases, numbers and special characters).
+- Generate an unpredictable password from any type of character (lower and upper cases, numbers and special characters can be chosen).
-- Add / delete entries containing entry name, username, unpredictible password and date of last password update.
+- Add / delete entries containing entry name, username, unpredictable password and date of last password update.
 - Re-generate a given entry's password if it is outdated.
 - Search for entries via entry name.
 - Copy username or password to clipboard via a simple double click on it.